e2technologies/ViewCSS/README.md

   - *length* - Sets the font-size to a fixed size in px
   - *percentage* - Sets the font-size to a percent of the *default*

+##### font-size-scale (custom)
+The "font-size-scale" property will scale the size of the font based on the setting.

+It supports the following values

+  - auto - Font size scales based on the user's OS settings
+  - *number* - Font size scales based on the number that is passed in from 0.0 to 1.0

 ##### font-weight
 The "font-weight" property will set the weight of the font.
 Note that this is only available in iOS 8.2 and above (it will just ignore the value if